projectcalico/calico/reference/legal/calicoctl.md

 		   other commercial damages or losses, even if such party shall have been informed of the possibility of such damages.
-This limitation of liability shall not apply to liability for death or personal injury resulting from such party's negligence to the extent applicable law prohibits such limitation.
+This limitation of liability shall not apply to liability for death or personal injury resulting from such party’s negligence to the extent applicable law prohibits such limitation.
 		   Some jurisdictions do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion and limitation may not apply to You.